shenw33/tennis_ball_detector/README.md

 The video file should be stored under:`data/raw_video/demo_video.avi`

+The yolo annotation file should be stored under:`data/yolo_annotation/`

 - Negative data
   Negative images should contain no tennis balls.
 As an example, the negative data is pre-downloaded.
 The source of the data is [ here ](https://www.kaggle.com/muhammadkhalid/negative-images)
   Save the data under: `data/negative_images`